akshat1/video-hoarder/README.md

 # Bugs and questions

 Please log an issue at https://github.com/kabukisolutions/video-hoarder/issues and label it as either "bug", "feature request", or "question".

-# Contributing

-Because I haven't settled on the license yet, I'm not inviting code contributions.
-But please feel free to flag bugs or request features as described in the previous section.

-In the meantime, consider this software as a free to use beta.